WhitespaceVentures/eamli-operator-docs/QuickStart.md

 ### Creating an eamli instance

-Click on the "Eamli" tab, then click "Create Eamli", and fill out the sections as required.
+Now in the Eamli Operator dashboard, select the "Eamli" tab, and click "Create Eamli".
+Select "YAML view" and update the YAML with the following, replacing the `eamli-core.host` value as appropriate:

-Alternatively, you can create the stack from your command line with:

-    $ cat <<EOF | oc -n eamli apply -f -
     apiVersion: eamli.com/v1alpha1
     kind: Eamli
     metadata: